 Joint disease can affect dogs of any age, but several underlying conditions make some dogs more susceptible to joint pain later in life.

 - Genetics: Dogs can inherit genes that negatively affect the development of joints, causing early-onset joint pain and discomfort.
+This category would include genetic conditions such as hip dysplasia in dogs.

 - Traumatic injuries: Traumatic injuries like a torn ACL in dogs or a ligament tear in the dog’s knee can cause inflammation and biomechanical changes, which cause limping and severe pain.

-Common medications for joint pain
+Common medications for joint pain in dogs

 I’ve run across owners who don’t want to give pain meds because they will only “mask the symptoms.”
 While it’s true these medications cannot reverse arthritis, they are effective at managing the pain.
 Even if you choose surgical correction, over time, arthritis will return.
+Because arthritis can’t be cured, helping to manage the symptoms is essential for making sure our dogs remain comfortable as they age.

 While NSAIDs are effective at relieving your dog’s pain, they are only a part of the multi-modal management of pain and mobility for aging dogs.
-Your dog may act years younger after starting an NSAID (and I commonly prescribe them because they help dogs feel so much better), but what your dog also needs is a little help in repairing and rebuilding cartilage.
+Your dog may act years younger after starting an NSAID (and I commonly prescribe them because they help dogs feel so much better), but what your dog also needs is a little help in repairing and supporting cartilage.

-Enter joint supplements…
+Enter canine joint supplements…

-8 joint supplements to consider for dogs
+8 joint supplements for dogs

 One important thing to note is that unlike NSAIDS, which can work overnight, joint supplements usually take four to eight weeks of use before reaching their full effect.
 Happily, they tend to have fewer side effects than most prescription pain medications for dogs.